Environmental Humanities Research Group

 - Pavithra Priyadarshini Selvakumar, Environmental Science

-Bringing Back the Bigger Table in 2025
+Building an Even Bigger Table in 2025

 This event will feature a potluck, with a guest speaker on sustainability, Indigenous food traditions, food waste, and food insecurity.
 It will be open to the public and advertised at Our Daily Bread Food and Resource Center, in addition to many other venues (see below).
 Guests will be encouraged – though, not required – to bring a dish that reminds them of ‘home’ (in whatever sense that word means to them).
 We will assign seating at random and encourage folks to share their tales of ‘home cooking’ with each other.
-Volunteers will be asked to record their stories as part of our revival of the “Building a Better Table” series.
+Volunteers will be asked to record their stories as part of the “Building a Better Table” series.

 Following dinner, we will have a plenary address from Dr. Gisela Heffes (Department of Moden and Classical Literatures and Cultures, Rice University), who will illuminate our guests to “Sustainability: Waste and Its Social, Cultural, and Aesthetic Re-significations”.